haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 One of the main uses of `Setup.hs` scripts is to generate modules.

-To achieve this with `SetupHooks`, in the per-component configure hook `preConfComponentHook`, the package should declare that it will generate certain modules.
+To achieve this with `SetupHooks`:

-These modules can be generated either in this configure hook itself, or in the (per-component) pre-build hook.
-It depends on what kinds of modules are being generated and how they are being generated as to which method is suitable.
+  - The per-component configure hook, `preConfComponentHook`, should declare that it will generate these modules, by adding onto the `autogenModules` field of that component.
-One reason to choose to generate in the pre-build phase might be that the entire configuration information is available at that point.
+  - Fine-grained pre-build rules are provided, which specify how to generate the source code for these modules.
+This can for example take the form of an individual preprocessor rule for each module which can be re-run on demand, or a single monolithic rule that generates all the sources ex-nihilo and which never needs to be re-run.

 #### `./configure` style checks